alpa-projects/alpa/examples/opt_serving/README.rst

 Then open ``https://[IP-ADDRESS]:20001`` in your browser to try out the model!

+There is also a client library which can be used to query the web server via a python script.
+Please check ``test_completions.py`` for the usage.

 Improving Generation Speed
 ==========================
 Here are some tips for improving the generation speed.